 Improving Performance and Cosmetics in 3D-Printed Parts with Secondary Operations

 Industrial 3D printing creates functional plastic parts quickly, but often times the parts can benefit from secondary operations that improve on cosmetic appearance and functionality.
-For example, metal plating (as shown in the "t" below) adds mechanical strength to 3D-printed parts.

 Threads don’t form well in 3D printing due to layering, tolerances, and over curing of the material.
 One option for improved thread performance is to have holes threaded or tapped after the build has been completed—this provides smooth threads and enhanced performance.
 Alternatively, threaded inserts can be installed to further improve strength.
 With stereolithography (SL), we install threaded inserts by gluing them in place and with selective laser sintering (SLS), we heat stake them in as SLS uses commercial-grade thermoplastic nylon.

 Colour and cosmetic appearance options are limited as manufactured, but many times this often can be improved in post-production so that 3D-printed parts resemble injection-moulded parts.
 We have a few different ways of altering part colour, which include applying a coloured dye, custom paint, or soft-touch paint to SL and SLS parts.
 A dye is generally going to be less expensive and faster than paint.